-I examine how broader social structures – in particular, kinship systems – affect intra-household bargaining.
+I examine how kinship systems affect spousal cooperation.
 In matrilineal kinship systems, lineage and inheritance are traced through female members.
-I test the predictions of the “matrilineal puzzle,” the hypothesis that matrilineal kinship systems decrease spousal cooperation relative to patrilineal systems by creating split allegiances between spouses and by reducing a husband's authority over his wife.
-I use experimental and physiological measures and a geographic regression discontinuity design along the “matrilineal belt” in Africa to test for greater discord between matrilineal couples.
-I show that individuals from matrilineal ethnic groups cooperate less with their spouses in a lab game and experience greater stress during game play.
-Despite less spousal cooperation, I find that children of matrilineal women are healthier and better educated.
-I explore the channels through which matrilineal kinship systems affect cooperation.
-First, due to split allegiances between spouses, matrilineal individuals are less altruistic towards their spouse.
-Second, matrilineal women have greater bargaining power and can therefore cooperate less with their husband without fear of reprisal.
-The results highlight how broader social structures can affect the bargaining process within the household.
-Additionally, at relatively low levels of women's empowerment, there may be a trade off between increasing women's bargaining power and household efficiency.
+The structure of matrilineal kinship systems implies that, relative to patrilineal kinship systems, women have stronger affiliations with their own kin groups, and husbands have less authority over their wives.
+I use experimental and physiological measures and a geographic regression discontinuity design along the “matrilineal belt” in Africa to test how kinship systems affect spousal cooperation.
+I show that men and women from matrilineal ethnic groups cooperate less with their spouses in a lab experiment and experience greater stress during game play.
+This is not the case when paired with a stranger of the opposite sex.
+Despite less spousal cooperation, I find that children of matrilineal women are healthier and better educated and that matrilineal women experience less domestic violence.
+The results highlight how broader social structures affect bargaining within the household.

 Media: World Bank Blog Post